-The heart of the Air Helper Spring kit is, of course, the air helper springs.
+The heart of the air helper spring kit is, of course, the air springs.
 Remember that the air helper springs must flex and expand during operation, so be sure that there is enough clearance to do so without rubbing against any other part of the vehicle.

 Be sure to take all applicable safety precautions during the installation of the kit.
-The instructions listed in this brochure and the illustrations all show the left, or driver's side of the vehicle.
-To install the right side assembly simply follow the same procedures.
+The instructions listed in this brochure and the illustrations all show the right, or passenger's side of the vehicle.
+To install the left or driver's side assembly simply follow the same procedures.